Onimusha 2: Samurai's Destiny: Reception

 IGN later listed it as the 45th best PlayStation 2 game.
 GameSpot also listed as a nominee in the category "Best Action Adventure Game" during 2002.
-GamesRadar listed Onimusha 2 as one of the titles they want to be rereleased in a HD collection.
+GamesRadar listed Onimusha 2 as one of the titles they want to be rereleased in an HD collection.
 In the Japan Game Awards from 2001 and 2002, Onimusha 2 received the "Award for Excellence".